About the Siberian Cat Breed

 Siberian Cat History

-In Europe and the United States not very many people were familiar with the Siberian cat.
+In Europe and the United States not very many people were familiar with this cat breed.

 That all started to change when two Siberian cats found close to St. Petersburg were brought to Germany for breeding purposes.
 The two cats were named Tima (male) and Mussa (female).